bansi190/Plant-Disease-Detection-for-Sustainable-Agriculture-/README.md

 ---

 ### **🛠 Technologies Used**
-• **Operating System**: Windows 10/11, macOS, or Linux.
+- **Operating System**: Windows 10/11, macOS, or Linux.
-• **Programming Language**: Python(version 3.7 or higher).
+- **Programming Language**: Python(version 3.7 or higher).
-• **Development Environment**: Jupyter Notebook for interactive development by writing and debugging code.
+- **Development Environment**: Jupyter Notebook for interactive development by writing and debugging code.
-• **Libraries and tools**:
+- **Libraries and tools**:
-o	NumPy and Pandas for numerical computations and data manipulation. o	Matplotlib and Seaborn for data visualization and plotting. o	Streamlit used to build user interface and application for interaction. o	Tensorflow or PyTorch is used to power machine learning model for disease prediction. o	Opencv-python for handling complex image preprocessing and visualization tasks. o	Pillow simplifies basic image loading, manipulation and augmentation tasks.
+  -	NumPy and Pandas for numerical computations and data manipulation.
+  -	Matplotlib and Seaborn for data visualization and plotting.
+  -	Streamlit used to build user interface and application for interaction.
+  -	Tensorflow or PyTorch is used to power machine learning model for disease prediction.
+  -	Opencv-python for handling complex image preprocessing and visualization tasks.
+  -	Pillow simplifies basic image loading, manipulation and augmentation tasks.

 ---